 Advancement Fee Summary

-GSC Foundation (GSCF) fees support operations related to soliciting, processing, managing and stewarding private contributions.
-Fees also provide for investment in development operations to grow overall philanthropic support for GSC and its affiliates.
+GSU Foundation (GSUF) fees support operations related to soliciting, processing, managing and stewarding private contributions.
+Fees also provide for investment in development operations to grow overall philanthropic support for GSU and its affiliates.
 Fees have only a minor effect on individual funds.
 However, their collective impact encourages sustained growth in private support across the College.

 Endowment Management Fee

 Endowments are invested by pooling the funds together in a manner like a mutual fund.
 The pooled investment fund is managed by professional investment managers and is broadly diversified across asset classes/investment managers.
 The Foundation charges a .90% annual endowment management fee to help support Foundation operations.
 Other costs associated with the GSUF endowment include investment management assessments and consulting expenses.
 All investments are overseen by the Investment Committee of the GSUF Board of Directors.

 The Foundation fee structure is reassessed periodically to align with national best practices, evolving funding models and to ensure consistent application.

 The advancement fee is a one-time contribution to assist development activities in support of Glenville State University’s mission.